 What on earth is Rohini Bugyal?

 Rohini Bugyal is an alpine meadow that connects Chopta to Sari Village (Deoria Tal).
-Instead of taking the road, one can trek through the Bugyal and negotiate teh thick forests to reach from one place to another.
+Instead of taking the road, one can trek through the Bugyal and negotiate the thick forests to reach from one place to another.
 However, this will take one extra day and will be risky without a local guide.
-I have not tried this route.
+I have not tried this route yet.

 What exactly is to be done at Chopta?

-Your car or bus will take you to Chopta.
-From there you will trek upwards.
+The primary activity in Chopta is trekking.
 It is not a very long or hectic trek.
 The road is well built and there is no need for guides or assistance.
-Once you reach Tungnath, you can visit the temple and explore the hills.
+Once you reach Tungnath (Around 3600 meters), you can visit the ancient Shiva Temple and explore the hills.
 You will easily locate Himalayan Monals, an endemic species of pheasant.
-However prospects of locating other animals are thin.
+However, the prospects of locating other animals are thin.
+There are places to stay in Tungnath and you can also camp.

 The next day if the time permits you can trek upwards and summit Chandrashila which is around 4000 metres.
 I personally had to abandon this part for various reasons but it is not very difficult either.